 Dr Sandro Mignuzzi is a research associate in the Complex Nanophotonics Group.

-His current interests span the broad field of nanophotonics, with a focus on light confinement and coupling to quantum emitters, and cathodoluminescence spectroscopy for deep sub-wavelength mapping of the local density of optical states.
+His current interests focus on light-matter interactions at the nanoscale, nanoantennas for quantum optics, 2D materials and cathodoluminescence spectroscopy for deep sub-wavelength mapping of the local density of optical states.

 Prior to his current position at Imperial College, he was a postdoctoral research associate at King's College London, and a visiting researcher at the National Physical Laboratory (UK) and University of Cambridge.